michaelhaaf/digital-humanities/README.md

-See the Jupyter Notebooks "Lemmatize Texts" and "Generate Graphiques 2-6" in the /scripts/ director for source code and usage instruction.
+See the Jupyter Notebooks "Lemmatize Texts" and "Generate Graphiques 2-6" in the /scripts/ directory for source code and usage instruction.